pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 upstream application.
 To demonstrate how this works, this library provides a :class:`~eventsourcing.system.SingleThreadedRunner` and a :class:`~eventsourcing.system.MultiThreadedRunner`.

-The :class:`~eventsourcing.system.SingleThreadedRunner` and a :class:`~eventsourcing.system.MultiThreadedRunner`
+The :class:`~eventsourcing.system.SingleThreadedRunner` and :class:`~eventsourcing.system.MultiThreadedRunner`
-implement the abstract :class:`~eventsourcing.system.Runner` class.
+classes implement the abstract :class:`~eventsourcing.system.Runner` class.
 These system runners are constructed with an instance of the :class:`~eventsourcing.system.System` class, and optionally an ``env`` dictionary.

 The runners have a :func:`~eventsourcing.system.Runner.start` method which constructs and connects the